iarakshana/hw5/README.md

 7. Plot and save (`q7.pdf`) the Chicago region unemployment rate from the BLS file provided.

 Please fill in solutions as you go.
-Each o
+Each question should go in one of the provided files.
+I would suggest doing your exploration in pandas, first, and then copying the small code over.

 ## Python